 My curiosity was aroused, particularly when I started connecting the dots to other individuals I had encountered in my life.
 I needed to find out more.
 The 2006 American Psychiatric Association annual meeting was approaching, and I made it a point attend the few sessions they had on personality disorders.

 Unexpectedly, the first borderline discussion there occurred during question time at a packed luncheon symposium on bipolar II.
 One of the presenters, Terence Ketter MD of Stanford, happened to say that as opposed to bipolar disorder, which is about MOOD lability (volatility), borderline personality disorder is about EMOTIONAL lability.
 As soon as they develop an emotion stabilizer (analogous to a mood stabilizer), he said, borderline personality disorder will become an Axis I disorder rather than Axis II.

-Significantly, Dr Paris was not about to let Dr Akiskal go unanswered.
-Referring to Dr Akiskal’s long-standing views concerning borderline personality disorder, Dr Paris let it be known, "I would say that is wrong."
+The next day found me in a largely vacant hall listening to Joel Paris of McGill University deliver an award lecture on personality disorders.
+Significantly, he was not about to let Dr Akiskal go unanswered.
+Referring to Dr Akiskal’s long-standing hostility to borderline, Dr Paris let it be known, "I would say that is wrong."

 In true Axis I depression, Dr Paris explained, when patients come out of a depression, they are nice people again.
 Individuals with personality disorders, by contrast, can come out of a depression and still have problems with life.
 Unfortunately, clinicians prefer not to want to hear about personality.
 It means trouble.
 They would rather throw more meds at the problem.